-(a) Description of the processes used to manage the risk of excessive leverage CRR requires credit institutions to calculate a non-risk-based leverage ratio to supplement risk-based capital requirements.
+(a) Description of the processes used to manage the risk of excessive leverage

+CRR requires credit institutions to calculate a non-risk-based leverage ratio to supplement risk-based capital requirements.
 The leverage ratio is defined as Tier 1 capital divided by a non-risk-based measure of an institution's on- and off-balance sheet items, not deducted from Tier 1 capital (the 'exposure measure').
-The leverage ratio has two objectives, namely to limit the risk of excessive leverage by constraining the building up of leverage in the banking sector during economic upswings and to act as a simple instrument that offers a safeguard against the risks associated with the risk models underpinning risk weighted assets.
+The leverage ratio has two objectives namely, to limit the risk of excessive leverage by constraining the building up of leverage in the banking sector during economic upswings and to act as a simple instrument that offers a safeguard against the risks associated with the risk models underpinning risk weighted assets.
 The minimum requirement of the Tier 1 leverage ratio is 3%.

 Leverage risk is managed through regular monitoring and reporting of the leverage ratio, which forms part of the Risk Appetite Framework.
 The Group has set a prudent threshold for the leverage ratio at 7.5% (at group level).
 The Group's leverage ratio has never breached the required minimum level of 3%, as prescribed by European regulations.
 The Group's strategy is based on profit improvement and selective asset growth which will further improve the leverage ratio.
-Changes in regulation relating to leverage ratio are monitored and their potential impact is assessed. (b) Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers The marginal change of (0.5%) in leverage was mainly due to a decrease of USD 5m in CET1 capital from the previous year.
+Changes in regulation relating to leverage ratio are monitored and their potential impact is assessed.

+(b) Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers

+The marginal change of (0.6%) in leverage was mainly due to a decrease over the financial period of exposure levels when compared to the previous year which outweighed the further reduction in CET1 capital.